drugs

 multiple dependency

 Drug combinations often have unpredictable synergistic effects that can be harmful and even life threatening.
-Spectacular side-effects like episodes of psychotic rage or exhaustion are usually attributed to the personality of the user.
+Spectacular side-effects like episodes of psychotic rage or exhaustion are often attributed to the personality of the user.

-Gambling, porn, internet addiction, obsessive collecting and risk taking activate much the same hormones and neural pathways in the brain as drug addictions.
-They can foster a similar detachment and loss of empathy for others and lead to similar financial and emotional harm.
+Gambling, porn, risk taking, obsessive collecting and internet and food addictions activate much the same hormone and neural pathways in the brain as drug addictions.
+They foster a similar detachment and loss of empathy for others and lead to similar financial and emotional harm.
 The strategies on the side-menu can be used to quit these too.